 It's important to make sure that when one tenant leaves you tell us about this.
 If the tenant is no longer responsible for the tenancy then you should let us know and we'll remove them from the tenancy.
 If you have new tenants joining we can arrange for them to be added to the guarantee.

-For any new Zero Deposit Guarantees, yes you do.
+Yes you do.
 If you can't provide evidence that a tenant was referenced properly we may have to decline the claim.

 You don't have to do anything until the end of the tenancy.
 Once the tenancy has ended let us know.
-If you then want to make a claim, we can send your or your agent the link and you can submit the claim as you would with a cash deposit.
+If you then want to make a claim, we can send you or your agent the link and you can submit the claim as you would with a cash deposit.

 No. A Zero Deposit Guarantee must always be a choice for your tenants, otherwise you may be in breach of the laws banning tenant fees across the UK.